semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     lbao

-In this example,every second character(starting from 0) is printed
+In this example,every second character(starting from 0) is printed.

 ```python